 Augmented reality games (AR)

-Augmented reality games: These types of games are also becoming increasingly popular, with games like Pokemon Go making the environment around us part of the gaming experience.
-Augmented reality games work by layering computer-generated enhancements on top of an existing reality to allow gamers to interact with it.
-Gamers will ‘see’ things that they understand are not real, but will be incoporated into the game.
+These types of games are also becoming increasingly popular, with games like Pokémon Go making the environment around us part of the gaming experience.
+Augmented reality games work by layering computer-generated enhancements on top of an existing reality, to allow gamers to interact with it.
+Gamers will ‘see’ things that they understand are not real but will be incorporated into the game.